Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

-This variant of $\D_{\cris}$ is compatible with other definitions which are more classical, for example that in the appendix of \cite{Zpcrystalline2}: using Remark 4.7 in \cite{Zpcrystalline} one need only check the filtered $F$-isocrystal they associate to a crystalline local system $\T_\et(\mathcal{E})$ is associated in the sense of Faltings (see Definition 2.31 in \cite{Zpcrystalline}).
+This variant of $\D_{\cris}$ is compatible with other definitions which are more classical, for example the one in the appendix of \cite{Zpcrystalline2}: using Remark 4.7 in \cite{Zpcrystalline} one need only check the filtered $F$-isocrystal they associate to a crystalline local system $\T_\et(\mathcal{E})$ is associated in the sense of Faltings (see \cite[Definition 2.31]{Zpcrystalline}).
 In particular, the subcategory of admissible objects we use agrees with any other reasonable definition.

-The author is not aware of a linear algebraic condition which characterizes admissibility inside of $\mathrm{fIsoc}^{\varphi}(\X)$, and it would be interesting to know of one (for example, pointwise weak admissibility at each classical point is likely not sufficient).
+The author is not aware of a linear-algebraic condition which characterizes admissibility inside of $\mathrm{fIsoc}^{\varphi}(\X)$, and it would be interesting to know of one (for example, pointwise weak admissibility at each classical point is likely not sufficient).

+The category $\Perf_{\mathrm{fIsoc}^{\varphi}}(\X)$ carries a $t$-structure inherited from the $t$-structure on each of the categories in the fiber product, constructed analogously from a regular Noetherian flat cover.
+In the next proposition we verify this is actually well-defined, i.e. that the relevant maps in the fiber product are $t$-exact on isogeny categories; the category